 Florida Georgia Line Brings "Modern-Day Backstreet Boys Song" to Country Radio

+Now that "God, Your Mama and Me" has been released officially as the new single from Florida Georgia Line , the wait is on for their new video co-starring the Backstreet Boys .
 "When I first heard it, it sounded like a modern-day Backstreet Boys song," Brian Kelley says of the cut.
-"We got to know Nick [ Carter ] and the boys really well and are blessed to have them on this track," he adds.

 Comments